Xilinx/VMC_Help/HDL/dsamp_ssr/README.md

 Options in Block Parameter Dialog Boxes](common-options-in-block-parameter-dialog-boxes-aa1032308.html).

-## Xilinx LogiCORE
+## LogiCORE

-The Vector Down Sample block does not use a Xilinx® LogiCORE™™.
+The Vector Down Sample block does not use a LogiCORE™.